kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 - A new `BeforeWorkersUpgrade` hook will be added and called before each "upgrade workers" step;
   request and response payload will be similar to corresponding messages for `BeforeControlPlaneUpgrade`
 - A new `AfterWorkersUpgrade` hook will be added and called after each "upgrade workers" step;
-  request and response payload will be similar to corresponding messages for `AfterControlPlaneUpgrade`, but the hook will be considered blocking only for the intermediate steps of the upgrade.
+  request and response payload will be similar to corresponding messages for `AfterControlPlaneUpgrade`
+  - if the upgrade plan is completed and the entire cluster is at `spec.topology.version`, the hook will ensure a new upgrade can't start until `AfterWorkersUpgrade` is completed.
+  - if the upgrade plan is not complete and the entire cluster is now at one of the intermediate versions, the hook will ensure the control can't to move to the next version in the upgrade plan until `AfterWorkersUpgrade` is completed.
 - `AfterClusterUpgrade` will remain as of today, but the system will ensure that a new upgrade can't start until `AfterClusterUpgrade` is completed.